paypal/autosklearn-zeroconf/README.md

 ## Running autosklearn-zeroconf
 To run autosklearn-zeroconf start '''zeroconf.py your_dataframe.h5''' from command line.
+The script was tested on Ubuntu and RedHat.
+It won't work on any WindowsOS because auto-sklearn doesn't support Windows.

 ## Data Format
 The code uses a pandas dataframe format to manage the data.
 It is stored in the HDF5 file for convenience.